 With 650 miles of shoreline, 50,000-acre Lake Murray is known as the Jewel of South Carolina and is a magnet for water devotees from around the region.
 Boating, water skiing and fishing, particularly for shellcrackers and large mouth bass, are popular.
-Billy Dreher Island State Park spreads on three lake islands and is a favorite spot with fishermen and campers.
+Billy Dreher Island State Park spreads across three lake islands and is a favorite spot with fishermen and campers.
 Lake Murray Marina has a small beach.
-Irmo's renowned Okra Strut is a 46-year old tradition that includes live music, great food and a parade.
+Irmo's renowned Okra Strut is a 47-year old tradition that includes live music, great food and a parade.
 The local orchestra has a Sunday concert series.
 The miles of trails in the adjacent Harbison State Forest meander through hardwood forests and across streams and glades.

 Home styles include brick traditional, plantation, Craftsman and more in nicely maintained neighborhoods.
 Some homes have a waterfront setting.
 The apartments at Residences at Marina Bay boast lake views.

 Cost of Living: 18% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 45 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Columbia has a hospital that accepts Medicare patients.